Welcome to World Link

 One way students learn to meet the challenges of being an exchange student is by overcoming their fears on a High-Ropes Challenge Course at the orientation.
 The challenge course demonstrates difficulties students can face during their year in America.
 It gives them the techniques to tackle these challenges head-on by themselves, all while giving them the opportunity to build character and confidence.

-A mid-term meeting is held during the Martin Luther King holiday weekend to assess their path to achieving their goals for the year and to prepare for service projects during Global Youth Service Day through a workshop designed to teach the skills necessary to develop a sound plan for and map out an implementation road map for a service project.
-This meeting includes a diversity immersion activity to expose students to diversity issues in the USA in order to provide a tolerance and appreciation of the diversity in their own countries.
-This activity, of either attending MLK commemoration ceremonies or a Tolerance for Teens workshop helps students prepare for the Melting Pot Diversity Activity.
+A mid-term meeting is held around the Martin Luther King holiday weekend to assess their path to achieving their goals for the year and to prepare for service projects during Global Youth Service Day through a workshop designed to teach the skills necessary to develop a sound plan for and map out an implementation road map for a service project.
+This meeting includes a diversity immersion activity to expose students to diversity issues in the USA in order to provide tolerance and appreciation of the diversity in their own countries.
+This activity, helps students prepare for the Diversity Appreciation Activity.

 A re-entry meeting is held prior to students returning home after their academic year in America to prepare students for reverse culture shock and develop skills necessary to reestablish their relationships with their family and friends after a life changing year of becoming a "global citizen".